Four inequivalent paths to Thermality in Minkowski spacetime: Introduction

 \section{Introduction}

-The Unruh effect reveals a deep interplay between quantum field theory, spacetime structure, and thermality.
-A uniformly accelerated observer in Minkowski spacetime perceives the inertial vacuum as a thermal state, with a temperature proportional to the proper acceleration.
-In the Rindler description, this phenomenon is understood as a consequence of horizon-induced entanglement; the Minkowski vacuum is entangled between causally disconnected Rindler wedges, and restricting the global vacuum state to a single wedge yields a mixed thermal density matrix\cite{Unruh:1976db}.
-From the perspective of algebraic quantum field theory, this thermality arises because the local algebra associated with a Rindler wedge possesses a nontrivial commutant\cite{Longo:2017bae}, and the reduced state is obtained by tracing over the complementary algebra.
-An astrophysical black hole is predicted to radiate thermal Hawking radiation with a temperature roughly proportional to the inverse of the black hole mass \cite {Hawking:1975vcx}.
-The Rindler spacetime offers a simpler setting where black hole radiation can be studied and understood.
+The Unruh Davies effect is a well-studied and well-understood phenomenon.
+When we consider a two-dimensional Minkowski spacetime with a quantum field in its vacuum state, a uniformly accelerating observer perceives the field in vacuum as an excited state with a thermal distribution of particles~\cite{Unruh:1976db}.
+A Rindler spacetime is a static spacetime constructed by considering a continuum of accelerating observers.
+It is a subset of Minkowski spacetime, and when a Minkowski spacetime contains a quantum field in a vacuum state, it appears as a thermal state in Rindler spacetime.
+A related idea is that of Hawking radiation.
+An astrophysical black hole is predicted to radiate a thermal flux of radiation known as Hawking radiation with a temperature roughly proportional to the inverse of black hole mass~\cite{Hawking:1975vcx}.
+Rindler spacetime offers a simpler setting in which black hole radiation can be studied and understood.

-While the Unruh effect is traditionally formulated in this setting, it is natural to pose a converse question: given a Rindler wedge in which an accelerated observer detects a thermal spectrum, what are the possible global states and spacetime regions that can give rise to such thermality upon restriction to that wedge?
-The Minkowski vacuum provides a canonical realisation of this phenomenon, but it is not evident that it is unique.
-Addressing this converse problem allows us to investigate whether thermality in Rindler spacetime must necessarily originate from entanglement across horizons, or whether alternative mechanisms can produce thermal spectra in accelerated frames.
-In this work, by a thermal spectrum we mean the characteristic occupation-number distribution detected by an accelerated observer, without assuming that the underlying state is a Gibbs thermal density matrix.

-In this work, we explore this question by systematically comparing two classes of transformations relating different Rindler wedges, spatial shifts and null shifts.
-We focus on the wedge $R_3$, which serves as the observer’s accessible region.
-In the case of spatial shifts, the transformation preserves the causal structure in a manner closely analogous to the standard Rindler decomposition.
-The resulting state in $R_3$ exhibits thermal behaviour that can still be traced to entanglement between causally separated regions, and the associated reduced state remains mixed.
-In this sense, spatial shifts retain the essential structural features of the Unruh effect.